Inventories, Demand Shocks Propagation and Amplification in Supply Chains: Model

 Therefore, the inventory-based upstreamness is a sufficient statistic for the network effect on amplification.
-Formally, comparing the output elasticity of industry $k$, $\varepsilon_{Y_k}\equiv \frac{\Delta Y_{k,t}}{Y_k}\frac{\bar D}{\Delta}$, to that of industry $j$
+Formally, comparing the output elasticity of industry $k$, $\varepsilon_{Y_k}\equiv \frac{\Delta Y_{k,t}}{Y_k}\frac{\bar D}{\Delta_t}=1+\alpha\rho\mathcal{U}_k$, to that of industry $j$

 \end{prop} \begin{proof} See Appendix \ref{proofs}. \end{proof} Proposition \ref{propgrowthrates} establishes two important results.
 First, it characterizes how the growth rate of sectoral output depends on the growth rate of final demand.
-This dependence comes in two forms, a first term, common across sectors, linking directly demand and output.
-This term equals 1 if the economy features no inventories ($\alpha=0$) or shocks are not autocorrelated ($\rho=0$).
-In these special cases, the growth rate of output is the same as the growth rate of demand.
+This dependence comes in two forms.
+The first term, common across sectors, links directly demand and output changes one-for-one.
+This term states, that in the special cases where there are no inventories ($\alpha=0$) or shocks are not autocorrelated ($\rho=0$), the growth rate of output is the same as the growth rate of demand.
 This is a well-known property of network models without reallocation effects \cite[see][]{baqaee2019macroeconomic}.
 Importantly, this term also shows that the network structure does not matter absent inventories.
 The second term introduces heterogeneity across sectors, entirely governed by their upstreamness.
 More upstream sectors face higher inventory amplification along the supply chain and, as a consequence, feature higher output changes for a given change in final demand.
 The second part of the proposition highlights that differences in inventory-based upstreamness are a necessary and sufficient condition for differences in changes in output.

 As a further consequence of this result, Proposition \ref{corvolatility} relates differences in the position of industries in their supply chain to differences in output growth volatility. \begin{prop}[Sectoral Output Growth Volatility] The volatility of sectoral output growth $ \sigma_{\Delta \log Y_{k,t}}$ satisfies